Stay Well. Vaccinate.

 - Phone: 1-800-265-7293 ext.
-4652
+4396

 - Fax: 519-836-7215

-Having an incomplete immunization record means your child could be suspended from school until we receive proof of the required immunizations.
-Our nurses work with schools and parents to try to prevent suspensions – we want your child to have the safest and healthiest school year possible.
+If your child has an incomplete immunization record they could be suspended or excluded from school until we receive proof of the required immunizations.
+Our nurses work with schools and parents to get immunizations up-to-date.

 High school immunization clinics

 We hold immunization clinics to help high school students catch up on their missing vaccines.
 When those clinics are scheduled, they'll be listed here.

 Every child who attends school is required to have up-to-date vaccinations or a legal exemption form on record with Public Health.

 The vaccinations required for school attendance are: